Further Meditation on Taylor Series

 - The Fourier transform, with \(\phi_k = e^{ikx}\), writes \(f(x) = \int_{\bb{R}} f_k e^{ikx} dx\)

-- The Laplace Transform, with \(\phi_k = e^{st}\), writes \(f(x) = \int_{i\bb{R}} f_k e^{kt} ds\) (ish)
+- The Laplace Transform, with \(\phi_k = e^{st}\), writes \(f(x) = \int_{c + i\bb{R}} f_s e^{sx} ds\) (ish)

-- The Cauchy Integral Formula, with \(\phi_k = z\), writes \(f(z) = \sum_{k \in \bb{Z}} f_k z^k\), giving the Laurent series for \(f(z)\) which is basically the Taylor series.
+- The Cauchy Integral Formula, with \(\phi_k = z\), writes \(f(z) = \sum_{k \in \bb{Z}} f_k z^k\), giving the Laurent series for \(f(z)\) (which generalizes the Taylor series to allow negative coefficients.)

 We could certainly say that (for analytic \(f\)) that the Taylor series terms are all given by the Cauchy integral formula